AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 If the spectrum width of the source 2D is larger than that of the nD (n=[3,4]), than POKY will find and mark the peaks in the 3D as aliased.

-Below are examples of the 13C-HSQC spectra with aliased peaks (in green boxes)
+Below are examples of the 13C-HSQC spectra with aliased peaks (in yellow boxes)

 | Protein 1                                                        | Example 13C-HSQC - Protein 2                                       |
 |------------------------------------------------------------------|--------------------------------------------------------------------|